garrandall/popular-music-data/tracks/right-back-where-we-started-from-maxine-nightingale.md

 I can put that smile back on your face

-Ooh, and it's alright and it's coming on
+Oh and it's alright and it's coming on
 We gotta get it right back to where we started from Love is good, love can be strong
-We gotta get it right back to where we started from (Oh oh oooh oooh ooh)
+We gotta get it right back to where we started from (Oh oh ohhoh

 A love like ours